 7. Support your local greengrocer, butcher and fishmonger, and ask them to stock more local produce.

 8. Visit your local Country Market (used to be WI Market) for really local produce.

 9. Some rare breeds farm parks and city farms offer their local, non-intensively reared meat for sale.
 If you have one near you, ask them.

-10. Walk or take the bus to your local shops.
+10. Walk, cycle or take the bus to your local shops.
 This way you won’t add to the food miles already accrued.